Gray Hair Remedy

 Consider the High Frequency Ray (Violet Ray)

-Personally I believe a daily (even twice per day) 5-10 minutes massage of the scalp with the Violet Ray using the Rake electrode is the most effective tool for preventing gray.
+Personally I believe a daily (even twice per day) 5-10 minutes massage of the scalp with the High Frequency Ray using the Rake electrode is the most effective tool for preventing gray.
 The earlier you start using it, the better.
 I started to use it in my early forties, when I already had some gray.
 Still, it allowed me to delay regular coloring for good 7 years or so.

-Many users find the Violet Ray beneficial for various skin and scalp conditions, such as reducing wrinkles, eliminating acne, fighting gray hair, eradicating dandruff, and stimulating hair growth.
+Many users find the High Frequency Ray beneficial for various skin and scalp conditions, such as reducing wrinkles, eliminating acne, fighting gray hair, eradicating dandruff, and stimulating hair growth.
 If you are able to secure some fresh amaranth leaves, applying the fresh juice of these leaves is said to be an effective home remedy.
-It also helps with growth.
+It also helps with hair growth.

 Wash hair with wheatgrass juice at least once per week (the nutrients penetrate into follicles and stimulate growth of new pigment-producing cells.)
 Apply a henna conditioning pack monthly.
 Henna is an all-natural plant powder available at most health food stores, which imparts color and conditioning without the use of harsh or carcinogenic chemicals.
 Follow directions closely for gray hair.